 Few bottomland sites have been investigated in detail.
 An exception is the Bahm site (32MO97), located on the Heart River floodplain north of Flasher in Morton County.
 A buried rock-lined pit containing ocher-stained human remains was found exposed along the cutbank three meters below the surface in a paleosol (SHSND site files).
 A few flakes and bone fragments also were noted in the paleosol.
-Due to lack of diagnostic artifacts, cultural/temporal affiliation is not known.
-Buried Plains Archaic sites in the bottomlands along the Heart River need to be identified and evaluated in order to learn something of settlement variation.
+A radiocarbon date of 1920 $\pm$ 140 RCYBP (AD 30) (Beta-6146) was obtained on a small charcoal sample from the ossuary.
+Plains Archaic burial practices and physical characteristics are virtually unknown, and a Plains Archaic affiliation for the site would be highly significant if not unique to regional prehistory.
+This date brackets the end of the Plains Archaic Period and the beginning of the Plains Woodland.
+Buried Plains Archaic sites in the bottomlands along the Heart River need to be identified and evaluated to learn something of settlement variation.